bitrise-io/devcenter/_articles/en/builds/remote-access.md

 ---
-changelog: 'New tutorial video has been published about setting up and using remote access to help you debug your builds. '
+changelog: 'Learn about extending the availability of the remote access feature so that you have more time to troubleshoot build issues on Bitrise. '
-last_modified_at: 2020-05-06T14:00:00.000+00:00
+last_modified_at: 2020-06-02 08:45:00 +0000
 title: Remote access
 redirect_from: []
 tag: